dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 ### Diminishing Returns from Rating Penalty

-A second use of the term diminishing returns refers to ex post facto conversions applied to some values to reduce their effectiveness from what is advertised on the tooltip.
+A second use of the term diminishing returns refers to penalties applied to some stats to reduce their effectiveness from what is advertised on the tooltip.
 Stats such as Armor, Block, Stagger, and Dodge/Parry are all subject to a diminishing returns penalty as part of the formula that converts stat rating into percentage.
 This is the definition of "diminishing returns" that players use most often in WoW, especially in discussions involving tanking stats, and will be the primary focus of this article.

 Let's take the dodge/parry conversion, for example.
 For simplicity's sake I will use terms relevant to Guardian, but know that anywhere that "Dodge" is mentioned, it can be replaced with "Parry" (and "Agility" with "Strength") as the formula is the same for both.